lcharlois-neotys/katacoda-scenarios/helm-3/step4.md

 Values is a set of parameter that you can set to change the configuration of the deployed application.

-The chart we use in this scenario, allow to define values to deploy a static site from git (as documented [here](https://artifacthub.io/packages/helm/bitnami/nginx#deploying-your-custom-web-application)).
+The chart we use in this scenario, allows us to define values for deploying a static site from git (as documented [here](https://artifacthub.io/packages/helm/bitnami/nginx#deploying-your-custom-web-application)).

 Let's create a file named `nginx-values.yaml`.